theonlyengine/VQA_Model/README.md

     </p>
 </table>

-We deploy MiniCPM-V 2.0 on end devices.
+We deploy MiniCPM-Llama3-V 2.5 on end devices.
 The demo video is the raw screen recording on a Xiaomi 14 Pro at double speed.

 <table align="center">
     <p align="center">